ALL COURSES SOLD OUT

 We will address the many facets of RIT, from the stress response physiology, to the command aspect, ending with the rescue itself.
 Using a Crawl, Walk, Run approach with skill stations in the morning and full-scale scenarios in the afternoon (live victims, live command structure and live dispatchers), we will share information that students can relate to and take back to their respective agencies in hopes of enhancing their training ability to conduct an effective RIT operation.
 Emphasis will be placed on the importance of being proactive and aggressive.

-Vent, Enter, Search into Live Fire SOLD OUT
+Vent, Enter, Search – SOLD OUT

 Lead Instructor: Aaron Mullins (Orlando Fire Dept.)